Tearsheet

 Erik Staffeldt, Executive Vice President and Chief Financial Officer

-Erik Staffeldt is the Executive Vice President and Chief Financial Officer of Helix Energy Solutions.
-He oversees the company's finance, treasury, accounting, tax, information technology, and corporate planning functions.
-Mr. Staffeldt joined Helix in July 2009 as Assistant Corporate Controller and has held various finance and accounting roles within the company, including Director – Corporate Accounting, Director of Finance, Finance and Treasury Director, and Vice President – Finance and Accounting, before becoming Senior Vice President and Chief Financial Officer in June 2017 and then Executive Vice President and CFO.
-He has over 29 years of experience in the energy industry and is a Certified Public Accountant.
-He holds a Bachelor of Business Administration in Accounting from the University of Notre Dame and an MBA from Loyola University in New Orleans.
+Mr. Staffeldt joined Helix in July 2009 as Assistant Corporate Controller and has held various financial and accounting leadership roles within the company.
+He became Senior Vice President and Chief Financial Officer in June 2017 and was promoted to Executive Vice President and Chief Financial Officer in February 2019.
+He is responsible for Helix's finance, treasury, accounting, tax, information technology, and corporate planning functions.
+With over 29 years of experience in the energy industry, Mr. Staffeldt previously held positions at McMoran Exploration Inc. and Petrotech Inc. He holds a BBA in Accounting from the University of Notre Dame and an MBA from Loyola University in New Orleans, and is a Certified Public Accountant.

 Scotty Sparks, Executive Vice President and Chief Operating Officer